y-scope/clp-loglib-py/README.md

 * [Black][6]: `black src tests`
   * This formats the code according to Black's code-style rules.
 You should review and add any changes to your PR.
+* [ruff][8]: `ruff check --fix src tests`
+  * This performs linting according to PEPs.
+You should review and add any changes to your PR.

 Note that `docformatter` should be run before `black` to give Black the [last word][7].